adrianyau/Final-Capstone-Project/README.md

 - Low Compensation
 - Poor Recognition
 - Lack of Career Growth
-- High Level of Stress
+- High Levels of Stress

 Inspired by her intrigue and passion, I have downloaded a dataset from Kaggle that contains information about HR Analytics.
-In particular to the subject about employee attrition, I wanted to answer:
+With respect to the subject about employee attrition, I wanted to answer:

 1. What does the data on job satisfaction suggest?
 2. Does the amount of travel play a factor?